 More flexible firms are generally more innovative.
-These findings are presented in our paper by Olof Grünewald: "Organisation in the black box of innovation".
+These findings are presented in chapter 4 (mainly by Olof Grünewald): "Organisation in the black box of innovation".
 There is a positive significant relation between all four flexibility indicators and all four modes of innovation: product innovation, process innovation, market innovation and organisational innovation.
 And all but the numeric flexibility are significantly negatively correlated with the percent of the sales that consists of barely altered goods and services.
 At the other end of the scale is the percent of the sales that are goods and services that are the result of innovation and new to the market.
 Here it comes as no surprise that it is the firms that scores high on the learning scale; individual as well as structural that has a positive and significant relationship to this innovation indicator.
+In an addition to the earlier paper by Olof Grünewald, Michael Bondegård and Emil Enocksson have found that this is also mostly true when studying single variables.
+There the learning in the daily work together with some of the structural indicators as: employment talks, customer satisfaction and updating data on production have a significant relation till all the innovation modes and some other innovation characteristics.
+These factors also cluster together with product development in a factor analysis, and this factor is a good explainer of productivity in a regression analysis.

 We have also used a more sophisticated model that is frequent in innovation analyses, the CDM model.
-With this model an analysis can be carried out so the influence of many other factors can be taken account of as; industry, staff composition, markets, cooperation and so on.
+With this model an analysis can be carried out so the influence of many other factors can be taken account of: industry, staff composition, markets, cooperation and so on.
 This is also a model that tries to deal with the causality question by addressing the selection biases and using instrument variables and three-stage regression analyses.